nokia/vscode-netconf/README.md

 * **Connection control**

-  The user has control when to connect/disconnect to the NETCONF server.
+  The user has control when to connect/disconnect to a NETCONF server.
-  All RPC request are send over the same NETCONF session as long the user is connected.
+  Multiple parallel NETCONF sessions are supported, while the user can decide, which RPC is send over which connection.

   This allows execute complex flows like `lock` > `edit-config` > `validate` > `confirmed-commit` > `confirm` > `unlock`.
-  It's also an enabler to receive event notifications.
+It's also an enabler to receive event notifications (see below).
+Detailed logs (per connection) are available using OUTPUT channels.

 * **Support for NETCONF event notifications**